 Board of Trustees

-Panagiotis is married with twin daughters who attend Campion Junior School.
-He has been a member of the school board since 2013.
+Panagiotis is married with twin daughters who attend Campion Senior School.
+He has been a member of the school Board since 2013.

 Thomas Shortell, Jr.

 Thomas Campion Shortell Jr is the son of the school’s founders, Thomas and Betsy Shortell, and has been a member of the board since 1978.
 Thomas is an alumnus of Campion School, having attended the school from 1970-1973, and is a trader at Soya Hellas in Athens.